denscholar/alx-pre_course/README.md

 My first readme.
 This is an updated readme based of the files added in the new branch.
+## Learn to put heading in your readme file